 Claim the adoption tax credit.
 You can claim the adoption tax credit on your 1040 by attaching Form 8839.
 You may be able to claim up to $12,150 in 2009 if you adopted a child.
 See the IRS Topic 607 – Adoption Credit for more information.

 Start a College Fund.
 Many states offer a 529 College Savings Plan, which may offer tax advantages depending on your state’s laws.
 The added benefit is that earnings grow tax free and withdrawals can be made tax free when the funds are used for qualified educational expenses.
-Coverdell Educational Savings Accounts (ESAs), are another educational savings option that may offer you tax benefits.
+Coverdell Educational Savings Accounts (ESA), are another educational savings option that may offer you tax benefits.

 Open an IRA for your child.
 You can only open an IRA for your child if he or she has earned income; interest earned from a savings account doesn’t qualify as earned income.
 What can a newborn do to earn money?
 Admittedly, this only covers an extremely small percentage of babies, but anything paid, such as modeling or appearances in film or television qualify.
 One of my best friends in high school was a child model, though you wouldn’t think it to look at him now! 😉

 Having a child is expensive, but thankfully there are some nice tax deductions and credits available to help defray the cost of raising children and funding college tuition.
-Even though each of these may not apply to your situation, each of these are worth investigating.
+Even though each of these may not apply to your situation, each of these is worth investigating.
 Contact your financial planner or tax pro for more information.